apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

 ## Running example: Bakery

-We are starting with the [Pluscal specification][] of the Bakery algorithm.
+We start with the [Pluscal specification][] of the Bakery algorithm.
 This specification has been checked with the model checker [TLC][].
 Moreover, [Leslie Lamport][] has proved safety of this algorithm with the [TLAPS][].